Immutability standard

 💡 Using clone

 doesn't work all the time as it doesn't account for nested object properties.
-For these cases we recommend doing DeepCopy.
+For these cases, we recommend using DeepCopy.

 In the next example, $clone